bps12/bps12.github.io/_posts/2018-07-24-off-the-tourist-track-espana.md

 title: Off the tourist track (en Espana)
 ---

 Off the bat, apologies for not posting in a long time.
-Its been a life whirlwind between pruchasing a house, a new job, and traveling.
+Its been a life whirlwind between purchasing a house, a new job, and traveling.
 I've been saving this blog post for awhile.

 ### The Idea
 After hosting numerous people on couchsurfing over the years, I decided to do a Europe trip mostly in former soviet block countries (in this instance the [Visegrad group](https://en.wikipedia.org/wiki/Visegr%C3%A1d_Group)).
 However, some of my favorite couchsurfers of all time from Spain who lived in Huesca (a small town near the Pyrenees mountains) had extended an open invite to me.
 I decided to take them up on it and skip the tourist track in Barcelona and board the first train to Zaragoza and live the mountain life.
 I as joined by some of their family and they took me in as one of their own.
 Thanks so much Javi, Vanessa, Pepe, Humberto, and Laura!!!